corbanmailloux/esp-mqtt-rgb-led/README.md

 4. Save the configuration file as `config.h`.
 5. Open the `.ino` file in the Arduino IDE and upload to an ESP with the correct connections.

+#### About the `DEPRECATED` Folder
+Originally, there were separate Arduino sketches for each of the supported light types.
+This quickly became redundant and hard-to-maintain, so the new, unified sketch was created.

+Please use this (`mqtt_esp8266_light`) sketch going forward.
+The deprecated sketches will not receive new features and will be removed from the project in the future.

 #### Wiring
 For an RGB LED strip using N-MOSFETs for control, you'll want to wire it similar to this: